hodcroftlab/covariants/content/clusters/S.N501.md

 - South Africa (20H/501Y.V2)
 - Brazil (20J/501Y.V3)

-See a <Link href="/shared-mutations">list of shared mutations</Link> for these variants
+See a <Link href="/shared-mutations">list of shared mutations</Link> for these variants.

 More information on each of these variants can be found below.
 Smaller clusters of sequences with <AaMut mut="S:N501"/> mutations are also found in Wales, the USA, & Australia.